semibran/wrap-around/readme.md

 ```

 ### What about loops?
-Loops are a handy way of demonstrating what exactly this function does.
+Using loops for this kind of thing is a handy way of demonstrating what exactly this function does - `wrap(m, n)` produces the same result as two loops forcing a number between the desired range.
 ```js
 while (n < 0) n += m
 while (n >= m) n -= m
 ```

-They're also 300x slower.
+Unfortunately, they're also 300x slower. :grimacing:
 ```md
 # wrap 100000 times
 ok ~4.7 ms (0 s + 4696167 ns)